f5devcentral/f5-agility-labs-waf/docs/waf141/module3 - tc/lab1/lab1.rst

 - Disable a signature Security  > Application Security > Security Policies > Policies List

 -  Estimated time for completion: **20** **minutes**

-Threat Campaigns are only available with Advanced WAF and are context based, very high accuracy signatures.
-Threat Campaign signatures are subscription based and sourced from a variety of threat intel sources based on real world campaigns to attack and/or take over resources.

 Configure the Virtual Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~